saint11/DeadWeight/source/blacksalt.md

 ## Origins

-**Blacksalt** is an ancient island, found more than a thousand years ago by several lost sea travellers.
+**Blacksalt** is an ancient island, found more than a thousand years ago by several lost sea travelers.
 The island apparently had risen from the ocean floor by some volcanic activity and was covered in a thick layer of black salt and algae.
 Ancient traces of an underwater civilization were found there, intriguing the people from the main continent, but it was the island's rich mineral resources and fertile land that paved the way for fast colonization.

 The island was lawless, and many different groups started settling there.
 Castles and strongholds were built and conflict between the different settlements began as soon as they met.
 The conflict proved extremely expensive to everyone involved and the **Treaty of Yoros** was created, dividing Blacksalt between different **kingdoms** that would stay in their territory.